deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/aa-preparing-the-example-project.md

 # Chapter 15: URL Routing
     ## Preparing the example project
         ### Creating the example controllers
-            Listing 15-2.
-The contents of the CustomerController.cs file
+            Listing 15-3.
+The contents of the AdminController.cs file

 > SUMMARRY AND UPDATE ==========================